 Architecture is about vision and creativity, plus meeting and exceeding client briefs to produce exceptional buildings.
 At Clear Architects we take clients on a journey from the initial concepts to the finished product, but it’s our relationship with those clients that sets us apart,” she says.

 As part of the LiveWire Awards, firms and individuals are judged on certain criteria.
 This includes their ability to demonstrate impressive examples of technological advancements, ethical and sustainable practices, plus new design and innovative strategies that contribute to the architecture sector.
 Winners are carefully selected by a panel of independent judges, who choose a firm that they believe has excelled and exceeded in each of these areas.

 An array of recently successful planning applications demonstrates Clear Architects’ proven expertise in working closely with clients and authorities to develop innovative architectural solutions.
-The firm’s Woodford Road project, for instance, required designers to work closely within Conservation Area constraints to develop a scheme that breathes new life into an Art Deco building.
-The firm’s Forest Rise project, situated in an area of Green Belt, also gained formal consent from local authorities.
+The practice’s Woodford Road project, for instance, required designers to work closely within Conservation Area constraints to develop a scheme that breathes new life into an Art Deco building.
+The practice’s Forest Rise project, situated in an area of Green Belt, also gained formal consent from local authorities.
 Work is due to begin on site in 2019.

 James Mors, Creative Director at Clear Architects, says: